olliw42/mLRS-docu/docs/FRSKY_R9.md

 3. Enter the System Menu and navigate using the page buttons to the SD card page.

 4. Scroll to the FIRMWARE folder and select the r9m\_elrs\_bl.frk file.
 Choose "Flash external module".

-5. Follow the instructions in the next section to flash mLRS.
+5. Follow the instructions in the next section to flash the mLRS firmware.

 If you have already flashed via ST-Link, you can continue to flash updates via ST-Link the way you always have, or you can follow these steps to switch to flashing from the radio.
 To do this, you will flash the ELRS bootloader by using ST-Link one last time: